A cold weather classic in 30 minutes

 - 2 tbsp unsalted butter or ghee

-- 2 tbsp garlic oil -OR- 2 tbsp olive oil + 2 cloves minced garlic
+- 2 tbsp garlic oil -OR- 2 tablespoon olive oil + 2 cloves minced garlic

 - 1 cup green onion tops, chopped -OR- 1 cup sweet onion, chopped